 Mr John Towers

 John has nearly 30 years of experience in the education sector following degrees in History and in Mathematics Education.
 He has been a Head in two schools; leading his first to become one of the ‘most improved’ in the country and rated ‘Outstanding’ by Ofsted.
 John’s career has also included a tour as a School Improvement Adviser, for schools in the Royal Borough of Kensington and Chelsea and with responsibility for ‘gifted and talented’ provision.
 Following this, as Director of Education for the charity 'Reach to Teach', he established schools and teacher training supporting 20,000 children in rural India.
-Currently, John sits as an adviser on the Independent Schools Examination Board, with his expertise in History and pedagogy helping to set syllabus and exam papers for Independent Prep and Senior schools across the UK.
+Currently, John sits as an adviser on the Independent Schools Examination Board, with his expertise in History and pedagogy helping to set assessments for prep and senior schools across the UK.
 He has a strong interest in developing innovative educational practice, at Homefield and more widely, and is a Fellow and a Trustee of the Royal Society of the Arts.
-John is an Institute of Leadership and Management qualified Executive Coach.
-He is also a ‘Freeman’ of the Worshipful Company of Educators, one of the ‘Livery Companies’ of the City of London, encouraging collaboration and philanthropy across the sector.
+John is an Institute of Leadership and Management qualified Executive Coach and a member of the Worshipful Company of Educators, one of the ‘Livery Companies’ of the City of London.
 He has two children, now in their teens, and of course Mr Chops the spaniel who has become Homefield’s much loved mascot.
-With the little time he has left for himself, after all of this, John can usually be found with Dorking Cycle Club, racing over the Surrey Hills.